 What makes this unusually verifiable: the Tre’dish app includes a Transparent Pricing tool that shows you real-time price comparisons against the major GTA grocers as you shop.
 Not a static blog post from six months ago: a live comparison, item by item, while you’re building your cart.
 You can watch the gap accumulate in real time.

 Savings of 40–50% on staples appear here regularly.
-Not because the quality is lower, but because the retail agency and merchandising overhead has been cut out entirely.
+Not because the quality is lower, but because the retail and merchandising overhead has been cut out entirely.
 The savings aren’t a promotion.
 They’re structural.

 What’s Actually in the Catalogue

 This is where Tre’dish stops looking like a no-frills operation.
 “We’re cheaper” usually means being locked into a pre-set produce box (they have those too, by the way), or a highly limited selection of items.
 Not here.
 The selection is similar to what you’d find at a local grocery store.
 Think not tens of thousands of items, but single thousands.
 You’ll find two or three kinds of tomatoes, not 20.
 You’ll find two brands of potato chips, not 20.
+When signing up, you’ll be asked to choose a produce box, but on submitting your first order you’ll have a chance to mix it up before the delivery goes out.

 A large number of their products are Canadian-made, and unlike the big chains that slap a vague “Product of Canada” sticker on a bin, Tre’dish often lists specific city and province of origin on their Canadian items.
 Hewitt’s Organic Milk shows Hagersville, Ontario.
 The organic carrots are from Quebec or Ontario.
 Fenwood Farms chicken is from Ancaster, Ontario.
 It stops being a grocery shop and starts being a map of what’s actually grown and raised near you.